edplatform-startup/backend/docs/api.md

   - `system` (string, required) – System prompt / instructions for the model.
   - `user` (string, required) – The user's message or question.
   - `userId` (string, required) – Caller identity; must be a valid UUID (validated server-side).
+  - `courseId` (string, optional) – UUID of the course for usage tracking; links API usage to a specific course.
   - `context` (optional) – Additional context to include with the system prompt.
 May be a string or any JSON-serializable object/array.
   - `useWebSearch` (optional) – When true, the server enables a web search tool for the model.
   - `responseFormat` (optional) – `"text"` (default) returns a plain text string; `"json"` requests a JSON object response when supported.
 When `useWebSearch` is true the backend skips strict JSON enforcement due to OpenRouter limitations, so the model is prompted—but not forced—to return JSON.